Ferrl-m/Web-Quiz-Game/README.md

 2. Create a PostgreSQL database and update the `application.properties` file with your database details
 3. Build and run the project

-## API Endpoints
+## Endpoints

-The following API endpoints are available:
+The following endpoints are available:
 ### GET
 - `GET /quizzes/{page}` - Open a list of quizzes
 - `GET /register` - Open registration page